 An exponential distribution with mean one is called a standard exponential distribution.
 Any exponential distribution can be converted to a standard exponential by re-parameterizing the data into "fractions of the mean," i.e. z = x / μ.

 Processes resulting in events that are exponentially distributed in time are said to be "ageless" because the hazard function of the exponential distribution is constant.
-The Weibull distribution (WeibullDistribution) is a generalization of the exponential distribution which the hazard function changes (typically by increasing) with time.
+The Weibull distribution (WeibullDistribution) is a generalization of the exponential distribution for which the hazard function changes (usually by increasing) with time.